AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 What employers must do

-Research also shows positive effects: According to a KPMG/University of Melbourne study, workplaces using AI tools report 25% less emotional exhaustion – but only if the implementation is well thought out.
-The key lies in the balance between efficiency gains and cognitive health.
+The research also shows upsides.
+According to a KPMG/University of Melbourne study, workplaces using AI tools report 25% less emotional exhaustion, but only where the rollout is well thought through.
+The key is striking the right balance between efficiency gains and cognitive health.

 Concrete measures for employers